tiagoengel/pokesearch/README.md

 `lein ring server` or `lein run`

-During development is better to run `lein ring server` because it supports livereload.
+During development is better to use `lein ring server` because it supports livereload.

 ### Running tests